ugniusalekna/DrumKit/README.md

 # DrumKit
-This is my first website incorporating a little bit of Vanilla Javascript
+This is my second website incorporating a little bit of Vanilla Javascript with the DOM